Come to Chicago and shatter your brain by writing a compiler for a new programming language!

 You might not think that you're ready to write a compiler, but if you've been coding for awhile and know the basics of Python, it's something that you could probably tackle.
 No prior background in compilers is required although awareness of common programming language concepts (e.g., type systems, functions, classes, scoping rules, etc.) is strongly advised.
 Some knowledge of regular expressions, computer architecture (machine instructions, memory, etc.), and prior use of a compiled language is also recommended.

 The course is structured around the goal of creating a small programming language (currently based on Go) and to have it compile to executable programs via LLVM.
+Recent versions of the course have also targeted WebAssembly.
 The code produced by your compiler will have performance comparable to programs written in C. You'll also see how to make a Just-In-Time (JIT) compiler.

 There are 8 project milestones:

-Although most programmers are unlikey to write a compiler in their day-to-day work, this course touches on a wide variety of practical topics that are applicable elsewhere.
+Although most programmers are unlikely to write a compiler in their day-to-day work, this course touches on a wide variety of practical topics that are applicable elsewhere.
 These include:

 Instead, this is a compilers course aimed at practioners.
 As such, the main focus is on coding and software development.
 Yes, you will learn about some important core compiler concepts such as regular expressions, context free grammars, type systems, and programming language semantics.
 However, instead of doing mathematical proofs involving parsing theory, we'll focus on how you would actually go about implementing a parser and doing things such as writing unit tests for it.

 To be sure, you will write a lot of code in this course.
 The course runs for more than 40 hours over five days.
-The final completed project consists of approximately 3000 lines of Python and is every bit as involved as the project you typically find in a college-level compilers course for computer science majors.
-However, this course is structured for success.
-Most participants finish the final project.
+The final completed project consists of approximately 2500-3000 lines of Python and is every bit as involved as the project you typically find in a college-level compilers course for computer science majors.
+However, the project is structured in a way to help you succeed.